FirelyTeam/firely-docs-firely-server/security/auditing.rst

 is reached, the operation is terminated and a specific issue is log in the operation outcome.

 ``AuditEventVerificationBatchSize`` specifies the batch size when validating the AuditEvent signatures, expressed as number of AuditEvent to verify in one step.
-We recommend to fix this to 500 when using SqlServer or MongoDb as data backend, and
+We recommend to to set this value to 500 when using SqlServer or MongoDb as data backend, and
 20 when using SQLite.

 .. note::